5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 Let’s do a little drum roll and introduce them one by one:

-1. The Thyroid – The main metabolism gland which controls your metabolism functions, body temperature, and fat-burning ability.
+1. The Thyroid – The main metabolism gland that controls your metabolism functions, body temperature, and fat-burning ability;

-3. The Muscle – The body’s solitary metabolically vigorous tissue which regulates blood glucose, aids you in your fat-burning mission, as well as supports your metabolic functions.
+3. The Muscle – The body’s solitary metabolically vigorous tissue that regulates blood glucose, aids you in your fat-burning mission, as well as supports your metabolic functions;

 4. The Adrenals – The stress glands.
-These regulate stress hormones (hence the name), steroid hormones, and also aid in balancing the metabolism.
+These regulate stress hormones (hence the name), and steroid hormones, and also aid in balancing the metabolism;

 Let’s Start With The Liver, Shall we?